tom-seddon/ghouls-tng/docs/ghouls-revenge-level-editor.md

 If the standard treasure is off, you'll need to provide your own level goal (the object that looks like a yellow horizontal line).

-If you want additional treasure objects in the level, there are two treasure objects provided: one that looks like the ordinary treasure, and one that looks like its bottom half.
-The bottom half treasure appears as a full size treasure in game, but is provided so you can put a treasure in the top row of the map.
-(I simply didn't consider this possibility when deciding on the top left object positioning rule!)

 ## Inverted scoring